gyulanemeth/bluefox.email/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically.md

 ![Loop element being dragged](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/16-loop-element-being-dragged.png)

 Once it's placed, you'll see the loop settings in the right panel.
 Click on the **Select Your Expression** button.

 ![Loop element expression](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/17-loop-element-expression.png)

-Now, you can see what I explained earlier.
-You can only see experssions that makes sense in the actual context.
-Since we are in a loop, the system only shows elements on which we can iterate.
-In our example, it's the `news.item` array.
+Now you can see what I mentioned earlier.
+The system only shows expressions that make sense in the current context.
+Since we are in a loop, it only shows arrays you can iterate over.
+In our example, that's the `news.item` array.

 ![Loop element select expression](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/18-loop-element-select-expression.png)